lvgl/lv_port_linux/boards/nxp_imx93/README.md

 This [document](https://www.nxp.com/docs/en/user-guide/IMX_YOCTO_PROJECT_USERS_GUIDE.pdf) from NXP provides detailed information for the hardware setup.
 The following guide is inspired from this.

-The display used in this guide is the lvds pannel, with a resolution of 1280x800.
+The display used in this guide is the LVDS panel, with a resolution of 1280x800.

 ### Prepare the board